 Customizing your Homemade Dog Treats

-These recipes are perfect just they way they are, but if you are feeling adventurous in the kitchen, or if you want to make your dog treats even healthier for your pet, then get creative and test out some fun substitutions.
+These recipes are perfect just the way they are, but if you are feeling adventurous in the kitchen or if you want to make your dog treats even healthier for your pet, then get creative and test out some fun substitutions.

 Allergies, sensitivities, and picky eaters are all good reasons to customize your dog's homemade treats to better suit his needs.
 Substitute grain-free carbs, replace chicken with beef or fish, or sneak some supplements, like kelp or goat's milk, into the treats to make them even healthier.